rfbomate/exercise-3-bigz/README.md

 ```bash
 npm run test
 ```
-I have used JEST to do the unit tests.
+I have used "Jest"to do the unit tests.

 To validate the solution, I have implemented these test cases: